JanHerca/urantiapedia/output/wikijs/en/article/Meredith_Sprunger/The_Commission_to_Minister.md

 Jesus constantly emphasized the centrality of service and fruit-bearing in our relationship with the Father.
 Religionists have often side-stepped the demanding discipline of spiritual ministry by engaging in religious substitutes such as theologizing, in-group rule-making, legalism, defensive power struggles, dogmatic proclamation, and mystic contemplation.
 The basic teaching of Jesus can be summarized by three words: _attitude_, _action_, and _outreach_.
 We are to love God with all of our heart, soul, and mind, and our neighbor as ourself.
 We actualize this love in the concrete action of creative service; and this ministry is to be directed in an outreach to the ends of the earth.

 Let us recall in more detail what Jesus has to say about this life of ministering to our fellows.
 In the parable of the Sower he illustrates the importance of sowing the seeds of truth.
 This seed will obviously fall on different types of soil.
 The sowing is our responsibility, but the results, to a large extent, are in greater hands.
-We are reminded on [UB 48:7.24](/en/The_Urantia_Book/48#p7_24) of _The Urantia Book_ that “The evolving soul is not made divine by what it does, but by what it strives to do.”
+We are reminded on <a id="a48_355"></a>[UB 48:7.24](/en/The_Urantia_Book/48#p7_24) of _The Urantia Book_ that “The evolving soul is not made divine by what it does, but by what it strives to do.”
 We ought to strive to whet the appetites of our associates for truth, but not be overly concerned about results.

 The parable of the Two Sons points out that good intentions are not enough; actually _doing_ the Father's will is required of all true sons and daughters of the heavenly Father.
 Or as Matthew phrases it, “Not everyone who says to me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of my Father who is in heaven.” ([Matt.
-7:21](/en/Bible/Matthew/7#v21)) To Peter he said, “Feed my sheep.” ([UB 192:2.4](/en/The_Urantia_Book/192#p2_4))
+7:21](/en/Bible/Matthew/7#v21)) To Peter he said, “Feed my sheep.” (<a id="a50_416"></a>[UB 192:2.4](/en/The_Urantia_Book/192#p2_4))

 The parables of the Good Samaritan, the Lost Sheep, and the Lost Coin all emphasize the importance of reaching out to others.
 Cults and Study Groups tend to be centripetal, inward; their primary relationships and focus is with insiders.
 Knowledge is shared with in-group members and special guidance is often claimed by the select few.
 A mature religion or religionist is open and outgoing and seeks to bring ministry to all humankind.
 When we turn from our in-group preoccupations, we see that, indeed, the “fields are white for the harvest but the laborers are few.”
 The world hungers for a vision of a larger understanding of the universe and of God.
 Our world is desperately in need of the enlarged reality paradigm of the Fifth Epochal Revelation.

 Jesus admonishes us that we are responsible for amplifying and sharing the truth that has been given to us.
-On [UB 176:3.7](/en/The_Urantia_Book/176#p3_7) we read, “Truth is living; the Spirit of Truth is ever leading the children of light into new realms of spiritual reality and divine service.
+On <a id="a54_111"></a>[UB 176:3.7](/en/The_Urantia_Book/176#p3_7) we read, “Truth is living; the Spirit of Truth is ever leading the children of light into new realms of spiritual reality and divine service.
 You are not given truth to crystallize into settled, safe, and honored forms.
 Your revelation of truth must be so enhanced by passing through your personal experience that new beauty and actual spiritual gains will be disclosed to all who behold your spiritual fruits and in consequence thereof are led to glorify the Father who is in heaven.
 Only those faithful servants who thus grow in the knowledge of the truth, and who thereby develop the capacity for divine appreciation of spiritual realities, can ever hope to 'enter fully into the joy of their lord.'
 What a sorry sight for successive generations of the professed followers of Jesus to say, regarding their stewardship of divine truth: 'Here, Master, is the truth you committed to us a hundred or a thousand years ago.
 We have lost nothing; we have faithfully preserved all you gave us; we have allowed no changes to be made in that which you taught us; here is the truth you gave us.'
 But such a plea concerning spiritual indolence will not justify the barren steward of truth in the presence of the Master.
 In accordance with the truth committed to your hands will the Master of truth require a reckoning.”

 ## A Clarion Call for Action

 These ringing words of the authors of _The Urantia Book_ are a clarion call for action and growth!
 Are we becoming missionary evangels or in-group comfort seekers?
-We are told on [UB 25:4.12](/en/The_Urantia_Book/25#p4_12), “In the universal regime you are not reckoned as having possessed yourself of knowledge and truth until you have demonstrated your ability and your willingness to impart this knowledge and truth to others.”
+We are told on <a id="a58_179"></a>[UB 25:4.12](/en/The_Urantia_Book/25#p4_12), “In the universal regime you are not reckoned as having possessed yourself of knowledge and truth until you have demonstrated your ability and your willingness to impart this knowledge and truth to others.”

 The latest and greatest truth which the Master has committed into our hands is the Fifth Epochal Revelation.
 What fruits of the spirit show that you have done something creative in spreading this enlarged vision of truth in your community and in the world?
 Where have you sown this improved seed of truth?
 Are you cultivating personal and social soil and planting seeds with care; or, are you merely letting nature take its course and busying yourself with other things while the winds of chance broadcast the seeds at random?
 Are you content to admire this beautiful treasure of wisdom, drinking in its great truths, and circumspectly sharing them with a few initiates of your in-group and then returning the treasure again to its closet?
 Or are you putting this treasure to work in the world where it can enrich all of the peoples of the earth?

 A mere handful of apostles and disciples of the Fourth Epochal Revelation turned the Roman world up-sidedown.
 Although thousands of people are students of _The Urantia Book_ most of them are “closet” followers of the Fifth Epochal Revelation.
 After over forty years of preparing for the time when we will have an intentional outreach program, the world, generally, is oblivious of its existence.
 I think the time has come to initiate a wise, but open, outreach ministry to the world.
 Obviously, this will not be easy.
-“The religion of the spirit means effort, struggle, conflict, faith, determination, love, loyalty, and progress.” ([UB 155:5.11](/en/The_Urantia_Book/155#p5_11))
+“The religion of the spirit means effort, struggle, conflict, faith, determination, love, loyalty, and progress.” (<a id="a62_633"></a>[UB 155:5.11](/en/The_Urantia_Book/155#p5_11))

 ## The Key Function of Laypersons